Marcifer/SlotMachine-for-Streamers/README.md

 ### Testing and explanation of commands

 It is time for *testing*, so let's go over the commands and how they work (**make sure, your SlotMachine source is hidden before testing!**).
 Try typing following commands into twitch/youtube chat:

--  !slots *points ammount* sets all pieces in action, if all checks are passed (minimum, maximum point ammounts, C# compiles, all arguments are happy, Lucifer smiles, etc..) it shows OBS source with Player Name (whoever started the game) and Credits with same ammount that are after the command !slots.
-Name of the points is by default called `points`, unless you changed it using your Points System of choice.
+-  !slotStart *points ammount* sets all pieces in action, if all checks are passed (minimum, maximum point ammounts, C# compiles, OBS source and scene names are correct, all arguments are happy, Lucifer smiles, etc..) it shows OBS source with Player Name (whoever started the game) and Credits with same ammount that are after the command !slots.
+Name of the points is by default called `points`, unless you changed it using your Points System of choice (or use Testing argument, described below).

-   *example:* `!slots 200` initiated by me, would fill under Player: MarkusoOoO and under Credits: `200 points` (since I did not change default points to something else in my example).
+   *example:* `!slotStart 200` initiated by me, would fill under Player: MarkusoOoO and under Credits: `200 points` (since I did not change default points to something else in my example).
    **Side note: amount of point your are betting must be multiples of 10, eg. 10, 20, 30...
 300, 310, 320...
 1110, 1120...
 Reason being, actual spin cost is always devided by 10.
-If you try to use something like "!slots 111" it will not let you through and you will get a response in the chat.
+If you try to use something like "!slotStart 111" it will not let you through and you will get a response in the chat.

--  !spin would start the Slot Machine and spin the reels.
+-  !slotSpin would start the Slot Machine and spin the reels.
 Cost of each spin is ALWAYS ammount bet at start devided by 10.

-   *example:* `!spin`
+   *example:* `!slotSpin`

--  !lock *reel options* will lock selected reels.
+-  !slotLock *reel options* will lock selected reels.
 This Slot Machine has 3 reels to choose from.
    There are two rules for locking reels.
 You can lock only once in a row.
 If you receive one or more jackpot items on spin, lock is disabled that turn.

-   *examples:* `!lock 23`: locks second and third reel, `!lock 3`: locks third reel, `!lock 123`: locks all three reels (if you do this, and then you !spin, you just spent credits for nothing KEKW)
+   *examples:* `!slotLock 23`: locks second and third reel, `!slotLock 3`: locks third reel, `!slotLock 123`: locks all three reels (if you do this, and then you !slotSpin, you just spent credits for nothing KEKW)

--  !transfer will move your Won points into your Credits (so you can continue spining).
+-  !slotTransfer will move your Won points into your Credits (so you can continue spining).

    *example:* before I use the command, I see that under Credits is 0 and under Won is 690.
-Using `!transfer` shift Won to 0 and Credits to 690, so I can continue spining using Credits.
+Using `!slotTransfer` shift Won to 0 and Credits to 690, so I can continue spining using Credits.

--  !withdraw ends the game, hiding the source in OBS and summing up the game by adding together Credits and Won and adding them to the points of the player.
+-  !slotWithdraw ends the game, hiding the source in OBS and summing up the game by adding together Credits and Won and adding them to the points of the player.
 All information is shown in twitch chat.

    *example:* before I use the command, I see that under Credits, I have 420 and under Won is 690.
-Using `!withdraw` I see in chat, that game ended and I got 1110 points added to my current points.
+Using `!slotWithdraw` I see in chat, that game ended and I got 1110 points added to my current points.

 **Side note: Once somebody starts the game with !slots command, only that user can use commands tied with the game, nobody else!
 Not even you as a streamer.
 So game can only end in two situations: 1.
 Player reaches 0 at Credits and also has 0 at Won (game ends automatically, telling player he lost everything in chat). | 2.
-Player decides to use !withdrawn.**
+Player decides to use !slotWithdraw.**

-**To be able to force someone to quit the game as a mod or streamer, when they are trolling or something, I created Action called SlotsMachine ForceEnd and command !forceend tied to this action, which can be used only by you or your mods.**
+**To be able to force someone to quit the game as a mod or streamer, when they are trolling or something, I created Action called 'SlotsMachine ForceEnd' and command !slotForceEnd tied to this action, which can be used only by you or your mods.**

 **You can use this command to quit the game for trollers (they will loose all of their points in Slot Machine if you use this command and resets the game, hiding the Slot Machine).**

 And here we are!
 Did all of the commands work as expected?
 Well, you just finished the setup!
 Well done!
 Get some ice cream, squeeze your plushie! **YOU** did it!